codatio/codat-docs/docs/using-the-api/webhooks/troubleshooting.md

 ![A fragment of the UI that displays multiple message recovery options](/img/use-the-api/0046-multiple-message-retry.png)

-For more granular date control, you can scroll to the endpoint's message attempts, click on the triple-dot options menu of a specific message, and choose **Replay > Replay all failed messages since this time**.
+For more granular date control, you can scroll to the endpoint's message attempts, click the triple-dot options menu of a specific message, and choose **Replay > Replay all failed messages since this time**.

 ## Endpoint failures